Kamalesh1512/Heat-flux-prediction/README.md

 </font>
 </blockquote>

-### AIM
+### About the dataset
-The aim of the dataset is to provide a platform for developing and testing new methods for <b>predicting critical heat flux (CHF).
+The aim of the dataset is to provide a platform for developing and testing new methods for predicting critical heat flux (CHF).
 CHF is a critical parameter in many engineering applications, particularly in the design of nuclear reactors and other thermal management systems
-The dataset was generated from a deep learning model trained on the original CHF dataset, and its features are designed to be similar to the original dataset. <b>The goal of the competition is to develop models that can accurately predict CHF based on the provided features
+The dataset was generated from a deep learning model trained on the original CHF dataset, and its features are designed to be similar to the original dataset.
-By providing this dataset and hosting a competition around it, the aim is to encourage researchers and practitioners to explore new approaches to <b>predicting CHF</b>, which could ultimately lead to better understanding and management of thermal systems.
+The goal of the competition is to develop models that can accurately predict CHF based on the provided features By providing this dataset and hosting a competition around it, the aim is to encourage researchers and practitioners to explore new approaches to predicting CHF, which could ultimately lead to better understanding and management of thermal systems.